German flying taxi startup charms Tesla investor | DW | 10.06.2020

-German flying taxi startup Lilium has become a billion-dollar "unicorn" after attracting $35 million (€31 million) in funding from prominent tech investor Baillie Gifford, one of UK's largest private fund managers with stakes in Amazon, Tesla, Airbnb, Spotify and SpaceX.
+The German flying taxi startup Lilium has become a billion-dollar "unicorn" after attracting $35 million (€31 million) in funding from prominent tech investor Baillie Gifford, one of the UK's largest private fund managers, with stakes in Amazon, Tesla, Airbnb, Spotify and SpaceX.

 With the latest funding, the Munich-based startup has attracted total investments of more than $375 million to date.